SR3 OPTIONS

 scheduled_interval 30

 run the flow or poll every 30 seconds.
-If no duration is set, then the flowcb.scheduled.Scheduled class will look for the other two time specifiers:
+If no duration is set, then the flowcb.scheduled.Scheduled class will then look for the hour/minute time specifiers:

 scheduled_hour 1,4,5,23